Commercialisation Advisory Board

 The Board evaluates all commercialisation projects and approves Kickstart investments.
-The Board consists of 11 members, comprising six external appointments and five members of Curtin staff.
+The Board consists of 10 members, comprising six external appointments and four members of Curtin staff.
 The current board members are listed below:

 Larry Lopez is a Partner at Perth-based Australian Venture Consultants (AVC).
 AVC enables their clients’ decision-making processes through fact-based analytics informed by research and the insights it has acquired through almost thirty years of hands-on experience and engagements across the innovation and technology startup ecosystem.
 AVC’s client list includes Fortune 100 companies, venture backed startups, industry advocacy groups, universities, venture capital funds and private equity managers.

 Prior to moving to Australia in 2006, Lopez spent 17 years at Silicon Valley Bank.
 During his tenure at SVB he held various senior and executive positions, and played a key role in growing the company from a local community bank to a global leader in providing financial services for knowledge-based companies and investors.
 He was the founder and Managing Director of the Bank’s International Venture Capital Group and was an active investor in Israel, Australia and Europe.

 Larry is a director of several IT related private companies and sits on several, not for profit boards.
 He has also been a partner or director of several venture capital funds in the US and Europe and he is currently a director of Jolimont Global Mining Systems, a global venture capital fund focused on the investing in technology that enables the mining sector.